rashkur/slack-domains-go/README.md

 ## Why?

-I had a big pool of domains on my work (500+) and checking 3-4 godaddy accounts and emails was a headache for me.
-So i wrote this bot to to automate this routine.
+I've had a big pool of domains on my work (500+) and checking 3-4 godaddy accounts and emails was a boring routine for me.
+So I'd wrote this bot to to automate it.
 Later I've added ssl checking support with port costumization.

 ## How to use it?